 If you want an early morning coffee, you’ll have to go to Starbuck unfortunately.

 1. Alma Negra

-A friend of mine who is a barista and major coffee lover came to visit me in Mexico City and she was the one who actually told me about this place.
+A friend of mine who is a barista in Vancouver and a major coffee lover came to visit me in Mexico City.
+She was the one who actually told me about this place.